acmoles/portfolio/portfolio/projects/wesen.md

 My background in Industrial Design helped me assemble a list of promising 3D modelling tools.
 I extended it with input from designers in my network.
 </p>

 The search for a compelling customisation experience required an iterative approach.
-I set myself a series of exercises, for example reimagining a tool with simplified interaction or constrained capability.
+I reimagined each tool with simplified interaction or constrained capability.
 Then I would combine several such tools to see if interesting synergies emerged.

 To formalise my thinking, I rated these ideas on _Expressiveness_ and (ease of) _Implementation_.
 During this process I began thinking of myself as 'unshackling' expressive modelling tools from their specialist software confines.